 How to Slice Multiple images on Cricut Design Space?

-The answer to this is “WELD.”
+The answer to this riddle is the “Weld” tool.

-- After slicing you will have three different results.
+- After slicing, you will have three different results.

-- Yellow circles
+- Yellow heats

-- A star with multiple cut-outs.
+- A circle with multiple heart cut-outs.

 Using the Slice tool to Crop Images in Cricut Design Space

-Complex images or photos like .jpg or .png files are not really meant to be cut piece by pieces like an SVG or cut file.
-These types of images are for you to Print and then Cut.
+Complex images or photos like .jpg or .png files are not meant to be cut piece by piece like an SVG or cut file.
+These types of images are for you to “Print Then Cut. “

 Ready for cropping?